SouzaThalez/SouzaThalez/README.md

 ###

-<p align="left">My names is Thales and i work in the health care industry as a clinical analist and also as a programer</p>
+<p align="left">My name is Thales and i work in the health care industry as a clinical Analist and also as a programer</p>

 ###